BoredApps/Free-Resume-Templates/README.md

 I know from experience that crafting the perfect resume can be daunting.
 This page has various types of resume templates that I hope will come in handy  to simplify your job application process, making it more efficient and effective.

 The templates are user-friendly and easily customizable to fit your unique story.
-You can copy and paste the format and fill in the blanks or download the templates as a Word doc.
+You can copy and paste the format and fill in the blanks or download the zip of Word docs for later.
 Whether you're a fresh graduate or a seasoned professional, spend less time formatting, and more tailoring your experiences and skills.

 ## 🆓 Free Resume Templates